 In most cases, you can only deduct these expenses in the tax year in which you incur them.
-If you didn’t deduct those expenses at that time, the only way you can deduct them in later years is via the consent of the IRS Commissioner.
+If you didn’t deduct those expenses at that time, the only way you can deduct them in later years is with smart patent accounting and with the consent of the IRS Commissioner.
 But you have another option if you did not deduct your patent expenses in the year in which they occurred – you may opt to amortize these monies as a capital expense.
 The tax law passed in late 2017 by the U.S. Congress makes changes in patent expense deductions that affect the 2018 tax year.

 The IRS does not permit deduction of certain expenses that may prove part of the patent process.
 These include: